Saturday, 27 June 2009

 NAME St Augustine of Canterbury

-BIRTH b 6th century in Rome, Italy (sorry I can't be any more specific than that).
+BIRTH St. Augustine was born around the year 540 AD in Rome, Italy. (sorry I can't be any more specific than that).

-CHILDHOOD Nothing is known of Augustine's early life apart from that he once spent six weeks just sleeping and drinking-the first six weeks of his life.
+He once spent six weeks just sleeping and drinking; the first six weeks of his life.

 Augustine founded Kings School Canterbury.
-The oldest still existing school in Britain and maybe the world
+It is the oldest still existing school in Britain and maybe the world

 The Benedictine Abbey he established at Canterbury became the centre of learning and scholarship for all Europe.

-CAREER RECORD Augustine was a respected Abbot of St Andrew Monastery in Rome who in 595 was chosen by the Pope to convert England to Christianity
+CAREER RECORD Augustine was a respected Abbot of St Andrew Monastery in Rome, when in 595 AD, Pope Gregory the Great appointed him to lead a mission to England to convert the Anglo-Saxons to Christianity.

 597-604 Consecrated Bishop of the English at Arles Cathedral, France.
-For the following seven years Augustine was the patriarch of the English Christians- indeed the first Archbishop of Canterbury.
+For the next seven years Augustine was the patriarch of the English Christians- indeed the first Archbishop of Canterbury.

 APPEARANCE Augustine was Mediterranean looking, tall, distinguished.
 His lofty stature and patrician presence attracted every eye for he was "taller than any of the people from his shoulders and upwards."

-FASHION Augustine habitually wore a habit.
+FASHION As a monk, Augustine would have worn simple robes in accordance with the Benedictine tradition.
 After being consecrated Bishop of the English, Pope Gregory the Great sent Augustine a cape of lamb's wool to denote he had been given jurisdiction over the whole nation.

 The Bible sent by Pope Gregory the Gregory to Augustine for his English trip can be found in Fitzwilliam Museum, Cambridge.